Kron4ek/minecraft-vortex-launcher/README.md

 ## Vortex Minecraft Launcher

 Fast, lightweight and easy to use Minecraft launcher.
-Natively avaiable for Linux and Windows.
+Natively available for Linux and Windows.

 ---